 The ground is too rough - what should / can I do?

 The soles of your feet will adapt slowly and eventually toughen up.
-Walking barefoot will aid your adaptation.
-We recommend the Vibram FIvefingers KSO Trek or TrekSport for running on tougher terrains.
-The entire VIVO BAREFOOT range encompasses a puncture proof sole and is also great for the more rugged terrains.
+As mentioned previously, walking barefoot will aid your adaptation.
+We recommend the Vibram Fivefingers KSO Trek, V-Trek and V-Trail 2.0 for running on tougher terrains.
+These are more forgiving to your feet in the early stages as they have slightly thicker and grippy soles.

 I have an injury or pain.
 What should I do?